 - Tennie's father in Motorcity doesn't like her hanging around Dutch, since he knows he's part of Mike Chilton's Burners.

-- The Jetsons: George Jetson has every reason to be this way, especially when one considers how boy-crazed his daughter Judy is.
+- The Jetsons: George Jetson has every reason to be this way, especially when one considers how boy-crazy his daughter, Judy, is.

-- Like The West Wing example above, the real President backs his words of warning for the The Jonas Brothers with the weight of being Commander-In-Chief of the US armed forces:
+- The real President backs his words of warning for the The Jonas Brothers with the weight of being Commander-In-Chief of the US armed forces:

 - Lyndon Johnson personally had the FBI investigate actor George Hamilton, who was at the time dating LBJ's daughter.
 The insane part about this investigation was that it was actually spearheaded by then Supreme Court Justice Abe Fortas and J. Edgar Hoover himself.
 The reason for the investigation?
 Hamilton worked in Hollywood and acting, so he (GASP) knew gay people!!!

 - Nikki Sixx said in a Howard Stern interview that when he saw his 13-year-old daughter dressed to go on a date he told her:

 "Not till you're 35.
 Get back upstairs, you're grounded!"

 - Eminem said he dreads his daughter Hayley dating and that he's going to "kill boys".

 - Bruce Willis told Jonathon Ross that he will tell his daughter's dates that they better bring her back "in the same state" she left because "you're a young guy and I'd hate to have to kill you."